RoderickMonforte/LibraryOfAlexandriaForMTG/DesignDocuments/applicationFlow.md

 ### Add Collection
 1. User fills up the collection form
-1. Details are sent to Add Trail Report servlet
+1. Details are sent to Add Card servlet
 1. Servlet creates Collection object
 1. Servlet sends object to dao
 1. Dao adds collection to the database
-1. Servlet sends confirmation to report page that collection has been added.
+1. Servlet sends confirmation to collection page that collection has been added.

 ### Add Card
 1. User enters Card user details